hiking

 How to Spend a Rainy Weekend in May - Hiking in Rockwood!

-Out of many natural features that this little park has, the most remarkable ones are high limestone cliffs, caves and very old cedar trees.
+Out of the many natural features that this little park has, the most remarkable ones are high limestone cliffs, caves and very old cedar trees.

 Rockwood Conservation Area offers plenty of fishing opportunities, especially for rainbow trout.